 Striving for and achieving success in any situation begins and ends with you.
-From your planning, actions, selfevaluation, modifications, research and teaching to how that is communicated and encouraged with your students, one must understand that the road to success is always under construction.
-Through the process of preparing for this clinic, I have personally reevaluated everything from my effectiveness in planning and teaching to what my students are achieving in the process.
-I do think, even though this is a beginning percussion clinic, that all teachers think about everything they do outside of the classroom to be better in the classroom.
+From your planning, actions, self-evaluation, modifications, research and teaching to how that is communicated and encouraged with your students, one must understand that the road to success is always under construction.
 Begin with the end in mind and be ready for the roadblocks, hazards and detours along the way.
+Don't forget your seatbelt!